|| Delaware Quilts

 You can make your string blocks any size you wish simply by starting out with a larger or smaller foundation square.
 I've shown you a 6 1/2 inch string square.
 You could just as easily start with a 10 inch foundation square and cut them back to 9 1/2 inches, or a 4 inch square and cut them back to 3 1/12 inches.

-Here is an idea that was suggested to me by one of my Mysteries For Relay group members.
+Here is an idea that was suggested to me by a Mysteries For Relay group member.
 She said she makes string blocks larger and then cuts them into 4 smaller blocks.
 That would give your blocks a more controlled look, and coordinated too!
 Thanks Mel, I like that idea!

 The settings for string blocks are endless, and deciding which one to use may be the hardest part of this project.
 As you can see by my demo block my newest strings are fall colors, and so far I have over 80 blocks.
 Because I don't know yet how I intend to set them, I am still sewing.
 Here are a few EQ diagrams I've made to help me decide how to set my fall strings....
 I'll let you know which one I pick.